ThoughtWorks-DPS/circleci-infra-aws/README.md

 - awspec, inspec, bats
 - docker

-See CHANGES.md for details and version information.
+See Relase Notes for detailed information about changes and updates.

--